Sonia Sotomayor: College and law school

 As a student activist, Sotomayor focused on faculty hiring and curriculum, since Princeton did not have a single full-time Latino professor nor any class on Latin American studies.
-A meeting with university president William G. Bowen in her sophomore year saw no results, leading to Sotomayor's saying in a New York Times story at the time that "Princeton is following a policy of benign neutrality and is not making substantive efforts to change."
-Acción Puertorriqueña filed a formal letter of complaint in April 1974 with the Department of Health, Education and Welfare, saying the school discriminated in its hiring and admission practices.
-Sotomayor wrote opinion pieces for the Daily Princetonian with the same theme.
+A meeting with university president William G. Bowen in her sophomore year saw no results, with Sotomayor telling a New York Times reporter at the time, "Princeton is following a policy of benign neutrality and is not making substantive efforts to change."
+She also wrote opinion pieces for the Daily Princetonian addressing those issues.
+In April 1974, Acción Puertorriqueña filed a formal letter of complaint with the Department of Health, Education and Welfare, saying the school discriminated in its hiring and admission practices.
 The university began to hire Latino faculty, and Sotomayor established an ongoing dialogue with Bowen.

-Sotomayor also successfully persuaded historian Peter Winn to create a seminar on Puerto Rican history and politics.
-Sotomayor joined the governance board of Princeton's Third World Center and served on the university's student–faculty Discipline Committee, which issued rulings on student infractions.
+Sotomayor also persuaded professor Peter Winn, who specialized in Latin American history, to create a seminar on Puerto Rican history and politics.
+She joined the governance board of Princeton's Third World Center and served on the university's student–faculty Discipline Committee, which issued rulings on student infractions.
 She also ran an after-school program for local children and volunteered as an interpreter for Latino patients at Trenton Psychiatric Hospital.

-Academically, Sotomayor stumbled her first year at Princeton, but later received almost all A's in her final two years of college.
-Sotomayor wrote her senior thesis on Luis Muñoz Marín, the first democratically elected governor of Puerto Rico, and on the territory's struggles for economic and political self-determination.
+Academically, Sotomayor stumbled in her first year at Princeton, but she received almost all A grades in her final two years of college.
+She wrote her senior thesis on Luis Muñoz Marín, the first democratically elected governor of Puerto Rico, and on the territory's struggles for economic and political self-determination.
 The 178-page work, "La Historia Ciclica de Puerto Rico: The Impact of the Life of Luis Muñoz Marin on the Political and Economic History of Puerto Rico, 1930–1975", won honorable mention for the Latin American Studies Thesis Prize.
-As a senior, Sotomayor won the Pyne Prize, the top award for undergraduates, which reflected both strong grades and extracurricular activities.
+As a senior, Sotomayor won the Pyne Prize, the top award for undergraduates, which reflects both strong grades and extracurricular activities.
 In 1976, she was elected to Phi Beta Kappa and graduated summa cum laude with an A.B. in history.
-She was influenced by critical race theory, which would be reflected in her later speeches and writings.
+She was influenced by critical race theory, which is reflected in her later speeches and writings.